 Here are a few of my favorite ‘scallops’.

-This Uttermost Dorgali Mirror is ON FLEEK.
+This Uttermost Dorgali Mirror is a favorite of mine.
 Used in a recent client’s powder bath, it looks like it was found at the bottom of the ocean.

 A little blue, a little gold, a little silver.